tlon-citizen/HapFinger/README.md

 # HapFinger
 <b>Vibrotactile Fingercap for Wireless Tabletop/3D Interaction</b>

+HapFinger is a fingertip-worn wireless (Bluetooth 2.4 GHz Band) device to be used in the index finger.
+A vibrating element is located right at the fingertip and is controlled by embedded software that controls the intensity according to signals received from the computer.
+The case encloses an RF51822 SoC (System on a Chip) based on a 32-bit ARM Cortex.
-This haptic device provides feedback with an LRA motor spinning at a resonant frequency of  200Hz  while variating the intensity from  level 0 to 128, and controlled by a dedicated haptic driver supporting overdriving and active braking.
-The device can also be configured to provide different vibrotactile patterns according to the task in execution.
+The device provides feedback with a Linear Resonant Actuator (LRA, $5mm$ diameter $\times$ $3mm$ thickness, Precision Microdrives C10-100) spinning at a resonant frequency of 200Hz while variating the intensity from level 0 to 128 and controlled by a dedicated haptic driver (TI DRV2605L) and supporting overdriving and active braking.
 It is also possible to attach an IR marker and enable position tracking with external cameras and use the pressure sensure in the fingertip to design tabletop-based interaction techniques.
 As additional input, the device features two tactile buttons and an analog joystick wich can be easily accesed with the thumb.
+The device was 3d modeled as a finger contoured electronic enclosure.
+The device case was 3d-printed with resin material and the total weight, including the battery, is 31 grams.

 <p align="center"><img src="Media/device.png" width="50%"></p>